LGBTQ rights in Timor-Leste: Military service

-However, there are no inclusive and anti-discrimination measures towards LGBT people in the Timor Leste Defence Force.
+However, there are no inclusive and anti-discrimination measures towards LGBTQ people in the Timor Leste Defence Force.

 Living conditions

-The Roman Catholic Church has a strong influence in the country and was the main opponent to the constitutional clause to protect LGBT people from discrimination.
+The Roman Catholic Church has a strong influence in the country and was the main opponent to the constitutional clause to protect LGBTQ people from discrimination.
 In 2002, when the clause was discussed in Parliament, a prominent Christian politician argued there weren't any gay people in Timor-Leste and called homosexuality a "disease".
-However, in recent years, many LGBT individuals have also found support within the Catholic Church.
-While the Church has not taken an official stance in support of LGBT rights, many congregations have got involved to support the community.
+However, in recent years, many LGBTQ individuals have also found support within the Catholic Church.
+While the Church has not taken an official stance in support of LGBTQ rights, many congregations have got involved to support the community.
 A Catholic nun volunteered to officiate the 2017 Pride parade with a prayer.

-Discrimination and violence from family members and the broader society continue to affect LGBT people.
+Discrimination and violence from family members and the broader society continue to affect LGBTQ people.
 A 2017 survey of 57 young lesbian and bisexual women as well as transgender men co-authored by activist Bella Galhos found that 86% of the respondents had experienced both physical and psychological violence, including domestic violence, forced marriages and attempts by family members to change their sexual orientation or gender identity.